goruck/nilm/README.md

 ### Model Training

 I used TensorFlow to train and test the model.
 All code associated with this section can be found on the Machine Learning section of the project’s GitHub, NILM⁹.
-The seq2point learning models for the appliances were trained individually on z-score standardized or normalized to $[0, P_m]$, where $P_m$ is the maximum power consumption of an appliance in its active state.
-REFIT data.
+The seq2point learning models for the appliances were trained individually on z-score standardized REFIT data or normalized to $[0, P_m]$, where $P_m$ is the maximum power consumption of an appliance in its active state.
+Using normalized data tended to give the best model performance so it is used by default.

 I used the following metrics to evaluate the model’s performance.
 You can view the code that calculates these metrics [here](./ml/nilm_metric.py).